 14. Rio Grande Wild and Scenic River

-Otherworldly landscapes that not many people traditionally associate with Texas can be found along the banks of the mighty Rio Grande river, which draws the dividing line between the United States and Mexico.
+Otherworldly landscapes that not many people traditionally associate with Texas can be found along the banks of the mighty Rio Grande River, which draws the dividing line between the United States and Mexico.

 In some places, ancient limestone cliffs rise out of the whitewater rapids crashing along the canyon floor.
-In others, the river meanders almost soundlessly through open desert.
+In others, the river meanders almost soundlessly through the open desert.

 Float trips will take you on an unbeatable adventure through miles of the Rio Grande.
 Depending on which canyons you want to traverse, boating expeditions can run from one-day, one-night trips all the way up to 10-day itineraries.